 What action should employers take after the Taylor Review?

 At the moment it is important to note that these recommendations are just that, recommendations.

 However, with employment practices now firmly under the spotlight it is vital for employers to stay up to date with any changes in legislations.

 Here at LawforEmployers, we understand that business owners don’t have the time to trawl through the latest changes in employment law.

 That’s why we offer our SafeGuard employment packages, which means you can receive updates on the any changes in employment practices that could affect your business.
 You can read more on our SafeGuard employment support packages here.

 How to contact the legal experts at LawforEmployers

 If you’d like to talk to one our specialist solicitors about your employment needs, call us now on 01282 695 400.

-Or, if you don’t have time to talk to us right now, you can book a free consultation by completing our online contact form and we will be in touch.
+Or, if you don’t have time to talk to us right now, you can book a free consultation by completing our online contact form.